Contents: The objective

 Joining a club

-There are 200 English clubs affiliated to the Croquet Association with 5,000 members.
-If you would like to join a club, details are on the Croquet Association website.
+There are 200 English clubs affiliated to Croquet England with 5,000 members.
+If you would like to join a club, details are on the Croquet England website.

 For information about the Watford (Cassiobury) Croquet Club, explore this website, speak to one of the players at the club or contact the Club Secretary.